 Our cash distribution policy has certain risks and limitations, particularly with respect to our liquidity.
 Although we expect to pay distributions according to our policy, we may not make distributions according to our policy, or at all, if, among other things, we do not have the cash necessary to pay the distribution.
 Moreover, if the Oz Operating Group's cash flows from operations are insufficient to enable it to make required minimum tax distributions discussed above, the Oz Operating Group may have to borrow funds or sell assets, and thus our liquidity and financial condition could be materially adversely affected.
-Furthermore, by paying cash distributions, operations, new investments or unanticipated capital expenditures, should the need arise.
+Furthermore, by paying cash distributions rather than investing that cash in our businesses, we might risk slowing the pace of our growth, or not having a sufficient amount of cash to fund our obligations, operations, new investments or unanticipated capital expenditures, should the need arise.
 In such event, we may not be able to execute our business and growth strategy to the extent intended.